-While possessing a valid CDL or non-CDL, these eight drivers have been authorized to drive a CMV in intrastate commerce, even though their vision disqualified them from driving in interstate commerce.
-They have driven CMVs with their limited vision for careers ranging from 5 to 35 years.
-In the past 3 years, none of the drivers was involved in crashes, two were convicted of moving violations in a CMV.
+While possessing a valid CDL or non-CDL, these 5 drivers have been authorized to drive a CMV in intrastate commerce, even though their vision disqualified them from driving in interstate commerce.
+They have driven CMVs with their limited vision in careers ranging from 5 to 38 years.
+In the past 3 years, none of the drivers were involved in crashes and none were convicted for moving violations in a CMV.

-The qualifications, experience, and medical condition of each applicant were stated and discussed in detail in the November 29, 2011, notice (76 FR 73769).
+The qualifications, experience, and medical condition of each applicant were stated and discussed in detail in the July 17, 2014 notice (79 FR 41737).

+IV.
 Basis for Exemption Determination